arkency/posts/posts/2013-06-05-how-to-track-activerecord-model-statistics.md

 ```

 I just define how to look for and parse creation messages, which log file I want to check and for which date.
 Then both parsing and calculating result happens - if line matches to regexp and given date is one we are looking for it increments result for given model.
-So as a result you get list of all model classes which instances were created on given day.
+So as a result you get the list of all model classes which instances were created on given day.

 You can check how it works using [this sample project](https://github.com/chilloutio/creations_counting_rails_example).